Updated September 11th, 2021 by TraveltheGreekWay

-- A Greek island rather easy to get around, it is relatively flat and there are taxis and rental car options available
+- Kythera island is easy to get around, it is relatively flat and there are taxis and rental car options available

-- There are sandy beaches that have no beach clubs or bars with loud music or families with millions of kids screaming their happiness around
+- Kythera has sandy beaches that have no beach clubs or bars with loud music or families with millions of kids screaming their happiness around

-- There are easy to find nice restaurants/taverns and a comfortable hotel with great customer service and amenities
+- It is easy to find nice restaurants/taverns and a comfortable hotel with great customer service and amenities

-- There is a hospital or a proper health centre in the area – just in case…
+- There is a proper health center on Kythera – just in case…

 In this post, you will find all you need to know about the Greek island of Kythera, ideally suitable for seniors and golden-agers alike.
 Kythera is an unpretentious Greek island, perfect for relaxing and rejuvenating, that fully encompasses the idea of wanting to get away from normal everyday obligations.